 Taking a year in industry also gives you the chance to demonstrate to employers that you are independent, capable and confident of adapting to a working environment.
 It can help you build links and networks with potential employers and possibly gain a job offer for when you graduate.

-During the placement you will also study a year-long module: known as training in the workplace, enabling you to reflect on your work goals, values and the skills you have gained on placement.
+During the placement you will also study a year-long training in the workplace module, enabling you to reflect on your work goals, values and the skills you have gained on placement.
 You will also be supported on this module by a placement tutor.
 Your tutor will provide you with support throughout the year and visit you at your workplace if in the UK.

 I developed my working knowledge of corporate finance and private equity during my placements at PwC and Dymon Asia Capital working on real-world business projects.